equivalent/docker_rails_aws_elasticbeanstalk_demmo_app/docs/README.md

  Let say you extract your
 Relational Database container to one VM, your Redis container to another VM and your keep one VM to the core Application containers.
+You specially need to do this if you dealing with Load Ballanced enviroment which we will talk about soon.

-Even more if you discover that your Application VM is runnig out of memory or you want introduce more Threads for puma server you can extract your worker out to own VM too.
+You can split this even further  if you discover that your Application VM is runnig out of memory or you want introduce more Threads for puma server you can extract your worker out to own VM too.